You did a tonne of work prepping for birth, right? Pilates, yoga, NCT, hypnobirthing, book after website after book?

 All of this stuff can make a real difference- again I echo what I tell women in their birth prep- knowledge is power.
 We feel calmer (and back in control) when we are informed.

-I’ll be on hand regularly to check in with how you’re doing with the content, checking your understanding and challenging you to recognise your progress.
+I’ll be on hand to check in with how you’re doing with the content, checking your understanding and challenging you to recognise your progress.
 I’ll also share my own stories and real time motherhood stuff.

 So what’s it to be?
 Will you keep drifting?
 Or will you take the reins?